 By taking the time to understand how the Spanish language works, you'll be able to speak Spanish naturally, and read and write in Spanish.
 We know this can be one of the more challenging parts of your course, and we’re here to help!
-You can browse the topics, do a search in the top right corner of this page, or start a new topic at the bottom.
+You can browse the topics, do a search in the top right corner of this page, or start a new conversation.
 Don’t be shy!

 Ok in lessons 9.5 and 9.11 it is explained that querer changes to try/refuse in the past tense and poder changes to managed/failed in the past tense, but it is not noted that just like in English they can surely mean both depending on context?
 I'd like th...